-If you possess valuable items, you need to make sure you've got jewellery insurance that's up to the job.
-This can be done by adding your valuable possessions to your existing home insurance policy or by buying specific jewellery cover.
+Will your insurance protect your most valuable items?
+You need to make sure your policy can cover it, either by adding your valuable possessions to your existing policy, or buying specific jewellery cover.

 Getting the right cover